mirrorlessmind/budgettrack/README.md

 - [License](#license)
 - [Questions](#questions)
 ## Usage
 Assist User with maintaing a budget while online or offline.
+Why offline as an option?
+It is great for when you are out of the country and have no access to the internet.

 ## Description of Development 🔥
-Budget Tracker.
+Budget Tracker was first tested locally.
+Then connected to MongoDB and then deployed to Heroku to be used on the web.

 ## License